ryan-snyder/dnd-online/api/README.md

 ^ this way, we can more easily link the character id to the user

 ## Party service

+**We will have to handle the case of the DM, who will not have one specific character**

 Create party - create a party for the current user.
 Pass in name and generate link using shortid.
 Link will be added to the database

 Delete party